This is the Cadman’s Cottage, so where the hey is everyone?

 As in the two other walking tours in which I had been a participant, I stayed close to the tour guide as much as I could.
 The others trailed behind us, mostly white people but from different nations.
 I spotted 3 other Filipinos in the group, but I kept to myself and never really engaged anyone in a conversation.

 Josh’s story began in our place of assembly, the Cadman’s Cottage.
-The Rocks pertains to a neighborhood in Sydney, well known for its historic lanes and buildings, that go as far back as the 18th to the 20th centuries.
+The Rocks pertain to a neighborhood in Sydney, well known for its historic lanes and buildings, that go as far back as the 18th to the 20th centuries.
 It is said that there are over 100 heritage sites in The Rocks, including the oldest house in the area, the Cadman’s Cottage.

 Built in 1816, the Cadman’s Cottage was used by coxswains (people in charge of a boat).
 Over the years, its function has been changed from being the headquarters of the Sydney Water Police to a sailor’s abode.
 It was named after John Cadman, a British man sent to Australia in 1798 for the crime of stealing.
 Back in the day, Australia was used as a penal colony.
 In layman’s term, this is where the British government cast away their prisoners in the 17th century.